The Wellington building is a prime example of Detroit’s accelerated form of urban decay.

 Seemingly overnight, the former Seward Hotel went from being a fairly nondescript 10-story brick apartment building to a windowless, gutted shell.
 Water pours through holes in the roof, walls have been smashed open by scrappers, and paint peels of the ceiling in giant sheets.
 It’s not uncommon to see this level of decay in buildings after 5 to 10 years; in the Wellington, it took less than one year.

-59 Seward Street has gone by many names: It opened in 1909 as the Seward Hotel, later becoming Wellington Place, Wellington Plaza, Wellington Condominiums, and lastly Wellington Commons.
+59 Seward Street has gone by many names: It opened in 1925 or 1926 as the Seward Hotel, later becoming the New Center Apartments, Wellington Place, Wellington Plaza, Wellington Condominiums, and lastly Wellington Commons.
 The building at one time featured an ornate cornice, but these appear to have been removed during a renovation.

 The Wellington is one of several apartment buildings on Seward that has been purchased by a commercial property group looking to offer market-rate apartments in midtown.
 According to Curbed, work on The Wellington could start in a few years.